-Probably the biggest speed improvement is achieved by compiling using the NOERR command (described in the chapter on direct commands).
+Probably the biggest speed improvement is achieved by compiling using the NOERR command (described in Chapter 2).
 NOERR instructs the compiler not to insert error checking software where it would otherwise be (for example, in checking for SUBSCRIPT-OUT-OF- RANGE).
 Specifying NOERR before a program is compiled will result in an increase in efficiency of several hundred percent.
 However, beware of using NOERR on programs which are not fully debugged.
 It is quite possible that a buggy program will trash compiler memory.